Nicolas-Jorq/Springboard/README.md

 - In this case study, we will be using the BayesianOptimization library to perform hyperparmater tuning.
 Also utilized LightGBM, a gradient boosting framework that uses tree-based learning algorithms.

 ## 6 - Data Storytelling
 - An important aspect of Data Science is presenting your findings.
 In this study we create an engaging story around an animal shelter dataset to influence individuals next time they're looking for a pet.

+## 7 - Time Series Analysis
+#### Cowboy Cigarettes: A Time Series Investigation
+- Used 1949-1960 data to predict whether the manufacturer's cigarette sales actually increased, decreased, or stayed the same in the early 60s.
+Using this data we made a probable reconstruction of the sales record of the manufacturer - predicting the future, from the perspective of the past.